Alvor1991/PP4-Physio/README.md

 ![PhysioApp mockup images](assets/readme_files/mockup_image.jpg)

-PhysioApp is a dedicated platform for individuals seeking personalized sports therapy and wellness solutions.
-Run by a sole practitioner, PhysioApp emphasizes a holistic approach to health, offering specialized services including sports therapy, orthotics, and health coaching.
-Whether you're aiming to enhance your athletic performance, recovering from an injury, or interested in improving your overall health, PhysioApp is here to provide tailored support and expert guidance.
+SportsTherapy is a dedicated platform for individuals seeking personalized sports therapy and wellness solutions.
+Run by a sole practitioner, SportsTherapy emphasizes a holistic approach to health, offering specialized services including sports therapy, orthotics, and health coaching.
+Whether you're aiming to enhance your athletic performance, recovering from an injury, or interested in improving your overall health, SportsTherapy is here to provide tailored support and expert guidance.

-Visit the deployed website [here](https://pp4-physio-4e914098e1ff.herokuapp.com/).

 ## Table of Contents